June 25, 2020

 Wearing a face mask helps limit the spread of COVID-19 and protects those around you.
 According to a review of 172 studies worldwide recently published in The Lancet, wearing masks can reduce the risk of spreading COVID-19 to about 3%.
-Even a simple cloth mask can be effective at keeping your germs away from others.
 Here’s what you need to know and understand about wearing a face mask when you visit UT Southwestern, as well as in your everyday life.

 When entering any of our locations, all patients and visitors age 2 or older are required to wear a clean mask or a cloth face covering that meets the Centers for Disease Control and Prevention (CDC) guidelines: